mrdk/mind/README.txt

 files.
 It is written in the ReStructuredText format, for the Sphinx documentation system, but should be readable even without it.
 For the generation of HTML or PDF files Sphinx v1.0.8 is needed.
-In the current Debian release, "squeze", this version must be installed from the backports repository.
+In the current Debian release, "squeeze", this version must be installed from the backports repository.
 (For details see http://backports.debian.org).

-If Sphinx is intstalled, type "make html" or "make latexpdf" from the main directory or from doc/ to get the documentation.
+If Sphinx is installed, type "make html" or "make latexpdf" from the main directory or from doc/ to get the documentation.

 COPYING

 The program is licensed under the GNU General Public License version 2 or any later version, at your choice.
-There is NO WARRANY, not at all.
+There is NO WARRANTY, not at all.
 See the file "copying" for details.

 The documentation files are licensed under the Creative Commons Attribution-ShareAlike 3.0 Unported License.
 To view a copy of this